inovex/ViewPager3D/README.md

  * **swipe_rotation** (float).
 Controls maximum rotation during swipe.
 Maximum rotation angle is 90 degrees divided by this value.
 Default is 3.
  * **swipe_translation** (integer): Maximum z-translation during swipe.
 Default = 100.
  * **overscroll_animation_duration** (integer): Duration of animation when user releases the over scroll.
 Default is 400 ms.
+ * **animate_alpha** (boolean): if true the alpha value of the children views is decreased as they scroll out of the screen.
+Default is false because of performance issues.

 ### Activity